jreisinger/docs/data/notes/φιλοσοφία/lewis-mere.md

 * courage facing dangers
 * courage facing pain

-In the same way a man who perseveres in doing just actions gets in the end a certain quality of character.
+A man who perseveres in doing just actions gets in the end a certain quality of character (like a good tennis player).
 Now it is that quality rather than the particular actions which we mean when we talk of "virtue."

 Sources: